Feeding the Broodmare

 By Triple Crown Intern Rachel Voelker

-- During the last 3-4 months, the mare’s nutritional needs exponentially increase.
-Serving a feed that will provide the extra protein, fat, and vitamins and minerals needed is important along with the good quality hay, pasture and a vitamin and mineral source.
+- When she reaches her last trimester (last 3-4 months), the mare’s nutritional needs exponentially increase.
+Providing a feed that will provide the extra protein, fat, and vitamins and minerals needed is important along with good quality hay, pasture, and a vitamin and mineral source.
 All feed changes should be made gradually.
 Triple Crown Growth provides exactly what a mare and foal need.

 - After the foal is born, lactation is another great nutritional stressor on the mare.
 It is imperative to make sure the mare is getting enough forage and feed to keep her in good condition.
 Increasing the amount of feed is a good idea for the first two months of lactation.
 A study has found that mares produce an average of 26.5 pounds of milk a day in the first 22 days of lactation.
 After the first two months of lactation, the mare produces less milk so feed intake can be reduced.
 Over a 5 month period of lactation, a mare produces on average 1.75 tons of milk.
 (Gibbs, Potter, Vogelsang, Nutrition and Feeding Management of Broodmares)